 Dr. Brooksher is a fellow of the International Congress of Oral Implantologists (ICOI), the world’s largest dental implant organization and largest provider of continuing dental implant education.
 He achieved this status by completing more than 100 hours of implant education and submitting 20 successful implant cases.
 As a fellow of the ICOI, he upholds the organization’s high standards and has a commitment to continuing dental implant education.

+The dental implant process includes evaluating your medical history, taking 3-D x-rays of your mouth and teeth, implant surgery, and placing dental crowns or dentures on the implants.
 In most cases, Dr. Brooksher completes all phases of the dental implant process—planning, placement, and restoration—in his office.
 He uses 3-D imaging technology to plan your dental implant surgery and restoration.
 This advanced technology helps to provide the best outcome in several ways:

 - Determines if you have enough bone density to support dental implants or if bone grafting is needed